 This classic crab roll will be a showstopper at your summer barbecue, picnic, or even just a simple lunch.
 Less tedious to make than its more famous counterpart—the lobster roll—a crab roll is every bit as sweet, succulent, and hearty.
 We like to infuse the mayonnaise with lemon juice and zest for a citrusy kick to cut the richness of the shellfish and mayonnaise.
 In addition, you can top these rolls with fresh homemade seasonal vegetable pickles (whatever's at the market will be perfect) because they complement the filling so wonderfully.
 Cider vinegar adds rich, fruity acid, but any type of vinegar you use for quick-pickling will work well.

 Crab is such a delicious, versatile shellfish to cook with at home and is especially good fresh.
 Fresh crab is typically easy to find pre-shelled in refrigerated cans at well-stocked fish markets.
 You can buy it frozen, as well—either will work well in this recipe.

-- 4 brioche hot dog rolls (regular hot dog rolls or sandwich rolls work great too)
+4 brioche hot dog rolls, or regular hot dog or sandwich rolls

 Gather the ingredients.

 You will need a minimum of 4 hours but no more than 12 for pickling.
 Place the vinegar and sugar into a non-reactive saucepan and heat to a gentle simmer, stirring until the sugar dissolves.
 Add the salt and leave to cool (the vinegar does not need to be cold but must not be hot, or it will cook the vegetables).

 Place the carrot, red onion, and radish into a large glass or stainless-steel bowl and pour the cooled vinegar mixture over.
 Cover and leave to marinate for 4 hours.